Tamil wedding

 Naandi Shraartham is a tradition when eight or ten Brahmins are invited.
 They are symbols of souls of their ancestors.
 Families seeks blessings of the Brahmins.
 Brahmins get paan supari, fruits, flowers, coconuts, sweets and dhoti angavastram (traditional clothes).

 Nowadays the tradition called Janavasanam is quite rare.
-The groom, in specially decorated car, is escorted by his family and friends to the place where the wedding will be held.
+The groom is driven in a specially decorated car.
+He is escorted by his family and friends to the place where the wedding will be held.
 Traditional wedding music is played.
-When arrived there the groom is welcomed by bride's brother who puts a garland on him.
+Upon arriving there the groom is welcomed by bride's brother who puts a garland on him.

 Nicchiyadharatham is a ritual where bride's parents and the priest perform Ganesh Pooja.
 The groom's family gives bride a new sari.
 The bride sits and a tilak of chandan (sandalwood) and kumkum is applied to bride's forehead.
 The pallav or pallu (loose end) of her sari is filled with fruits, paan supari, turmeric, kumkum and coconut.
 Flower garland is tied around bride's waist.
 An arti (aarti) ritual is also performed for her.